71.89% of retail investor accounts lose money when trading CFDs with this provider.

 As with most brokers, margin requirements do vary depending on the trader, accounts and instruments.
 You can see the latest margin requirements on their website.

-Finally, we’ve listed some of the popular funding methods that ThinkMarkets offers its traders on the right.
+Finally, we’ve listed some of the popular funding methods that ThinkMarkets offers its traders below.

 ThinkMarkets has a BrokerNotes double AA support rating because ThinkMarkets offer over three languages

-As ThinkMarkets is regulated by Financial Conduct Authority and ASIC , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
+As ThinkMarkets is regulated by the Financial Conduct Authority, ASIC, FSCA and FSA Seychelles , every new client must pass a few basic compliance checks to ensure that you understand the risks of trading and are allowed to trade.
 When you open an account, you’ll likely be asked for the following, so it’s good to have these handy:

 You’ll also need to answer a few basic compliance questions to confirm how much trading experience you have, so it’s best to put aside at least 10 minutes or so to complete the account opening process.